Association of Law Teachers Annual Conference

 The University of Exeter and the Association of Law Teachers invite abstract submissions for the ALT Annual Conference 2026, which will take place on 16-17 April 2026.

-In response, law teachers in the UK and beyond are reimagining legal pedagogy by innovating the way we teach and assess law: embedding experiential and clinical legal education, promoting interdisciplinarity, bridging the pedagogy/practice gap through ‘pracademia’, and redesigning curricula to promote next-gen legal skills such as technological literacy, as well as reinforcing in a new context more traditional skills such as critical thinking and human-centred lawyering skills.
-Many law teachers are emphasising social justice and sustainability education within the law school to produce adaptive, reflective and socially engaged graduates who can compete, thrive and make a difference in a world of work, law and business that is undergoing profound social, economic and cultural change.
+In response, law teachers in the UK and beyond are reimagining legal pedagogy and innovating the way we teach and assess law: embedding experiential and clinical legal education, promoting interdisciplinarity, bridging the pedagogy/practice gap through ‘pracademia’, redesigning curricula to promote ‘next-gen’ legal skills and reinforcing in a new context more traditional skills such as critical thinking and human-centred lawyering.
+Many law teachers are emphasising social justice and sustainability education within the law school, and emphasising the importance of emotion and wellbeing as integral to producing adaptive, reflective and socially engaged graduates who can thrive and make a difference in a world of work, law and business that is undergoing profound social, economic and cultural change.

 The ALT2026 Annual Conference at Exeter Law School offers an opportunity for academics, professionals and practitioners to convene and exchange ideas, best practices, and opportunities to collaborate and ready our learners for the future.
 In particular, the conference will focus on pedagogical innovations related to teaching and assessment, human-centred legal education, and the development of emerging skills and competencies into the core law curriculum: from soft skills and professional ethics training to digital lawyering and entrepreneurial skills, including the use of AI and other technologies.